farfromsouls/online-store/README.md

     ELASTICSEARCH_HOST=elasticsearch
     ELASTICSEARCH_PORT=9200

+    BOT_TOKEN=your-bot-token
     ```

-2. Use these Makefile commands in project directory.
+2. Use these Makefile commands in the project directory.

 ## ⚙️ Makefile Commands